bhttchr6/FEAprimer/readme.md

 ### Hourglass, Shear Locking and Volumetric Locking
 Hourglass: There are two ways of integrating using gauss-quadrature formula.
 Let us say that we have a 2D QUAD element.
 We can use the full $$2\times2$$ quadrature or we can use the reduced integration method that basically uses only a single integration point at the center of the element.
 If we use the full $$2\times2$$ quadrature formula then the ramk of the stiffness matrix is: Total number of degrees of freedom - the number of rigid body motions i.e. 8 - 3 (2 translations and 1 rotation) = 5.
 If instead we use only 1 integration point then we not only have the 3 rigid body motions (i.e. the motions that do not produce any strain energy) but also 2 other types of motions that does not produce any strain energy so the rank decreases to 3.
 Thus under reduced integration the stiffness matrix becomes rank deficient.
 These zero-energy modes are called hourglass modes.

+Volumetric Locking: If we use full integration for say hexahedral elements then the displacements computed maybe less than what it should be i.e. elements may show stiffning behavior.
+This is because the sides of the elements have to remain 90 degrees.

 ### Bonded layers
 [Bonded layers and stress analysis](https://wp.optics.arizona.edu/optomech/wp-content/uploads/sites/53/2016/10/chen-1979.pdf)